Random Access to Grammar Compressed Strings: Introduction

-\paragraph{The substring decompression problem.} Using the simple random access trade-off we get an $O(n)$ space solution that supports substring decompression in $O(hm)$ time.
+Using the simple random access trade-off we get an $O(n)$ space solution that supports substring decompression in $O(hm)$ time.
 Gasieniec et al.~\cite{Gasieniecetal2005, GasieniecPopatov2003} showed how to improve the decompression time to $O(h + m)$ while maintaining $O(n)$ space.
-Furthermore, the above mentioned succinct representation of Claude and Navarro~\cite{ClaudeNavarro2009} supports substring decompression in time $O((m + h) \log n)$.
+Also, the representation of~\cite{ClaudeNavarro2009} supports substring decompression in time $O((h+m) \log n)$.